Ahmed9914/KVA-AMPERE-converter/README.md

 # KVA-AMPERE-converter
-Small tool for converting between kvaand ampere for voltages of 33KV, 13.8KV, 400V, 231V
+Small tool for converting between kva and ampere for voltages of 33KV, 13.8KV, 400V, 231V